gulam101/RESTFUL-API/README.md

 ### Description:

-Learning about the API using ASP
+Learning about the API using ASP.Net

 I decided to play around with API’s and practising ASP.NET.
 The point of this project was to get used to everything within ASP and understand how API’s work.